The company expects the next-gen console's high price to hit demand, Bloomberg reports.

-Sony doesn't think the PlayStation 5's according to Bloomberg.
-The company expects the new console's high specs to result in a higher price tag, which will diminish demand from early adopters.will be delayed by the outbreak, but it will produce fewer units of its next-gen console compared to the PS4,
+Sony doesn't think the PlayStation 5's late 2020 launchwill be delayed by the coronavirus outbreak, but it will produce fewer units of its next-gen console compared to the PS4, according to Bloomberg.
+The company expects the new console's high specs to result in a higher price tag, which will diminish demand from early adopters.

-The PS5 console itself hasn't been shown, but Sonylast month and introduced the world to its last week.
+The PS5 console itself hasn't been shown, but Sony revealed its specs last month and introduced the world to its DualSense controller last week.
 Mass production of the console is scheduled for June, Bloomberg reported, so it's likely the official reveal will happen then.

-We don't know how much the PS5 or competitor Microsoft's costs $450 to manufacture.will cost yet, but Bloomberg previously reported that the PS5
+We don't know how much the PS5 or competitor Microsoft's Xbox Series X will cost yet, but Bloomberg previously reported that the PS5 costs $450 to manufacture.

 Sony didn't respond to a request for comment.